armory/docs/content/en/scale-agent/install/advanced/_index.md

 - Agent mode is scalable because each agent only manages one Kubernetes account.
 - Initial setup is easier because there's no need to create kubeconfig files.
-- Target clusters can remain private or in separate VPCs from the Armory CD (Spinnaker) cluster because agents initiate the connection to Armory CD (Spinnaker).
+- Target clusters can remain private or in separate VPCs from the Armory CD (Spinnaker) cluster because Scale Agents initiate the connection to Armory CD (Spinnaker).

 **Cons**

-- It is difficult to get agent logs, upgrade Agent, or check configurations because agents (often) run in third-party clusters that the DevOps team operating Armory CD (Spinnaker) doesn't have access.
+- It is difficult to get agent logs, upgrade the Agent service, or check configurations because agents (often) run in third-party clusters that the DevOps team operating Armory CD (Spinnaker) doesn't have access.
 - There is no authentication/authorization, so any team can start an Agent and register itself with Armory CD (Spinnaker). mTLS encryption can be used so that only agents with the right certificate can register.
 For information about how to configure mTLS, see {{< linkWithTitle "scale-agent/tasks/agent-mtls.md" >}}.
 - You need to expose gRPC port for Clouddriver through an external load balancer capable of handling HTTP/2 for gRPC communication.